HimToo movement: Criticism

-Critics also claim that the HimToo movement discourages men who do deal with sexual abuse from coming forward because HimToo creates a gendered dichotomy where men are the accused and women make the accusations.
-They state that HimToo movement discredits the idea that men can be sexually assaulted as well, and casts doubt that those who come forward can be believed.
+Critics also claim that the #HimToo movement discourages men who do deal with sexual abuse from coming forward because #HimToo reinforces a gendered dichotomy where men are the accused and women are the accusers.
+They state that the #HimToo movement discredits the idea that men can be sexually assaulted as well, and casts doubt that those who come forward can be believed.